sadirahman/Data-Gathering-From-Firefox-extensions/README.md

 # Data-Gathering-From-Firefox-extensions

-Instruction of package version for running the python script Python Version 3.6
+Instruction of package version for running the python script:
+Python Version 3.6
 Anaconda3
 Beautifulsoup4 Version 4.9.3